Data4America/simple-static-stories/contents/about/index.md

 # Bringing Data Science to the study of Politics

-Data4America is a non-partisan, not-for-profit, and crowdsourced media organization bringing data science, data visualization, and open data sets to the study of politics.
+Data4America.org is an educational and non-partisan non-profit bringing data science to politics.

 **How It Works:** Anyone can submit a data visualization, data model, or infographic to Data4America.